behdanisohrab/ATL/README.md

 - implement more stuff (there is a lot of it, and it won't get done if nobody helps... ideally pick a simple-ish application and stub/implement stuff until it works)

-- implement the alternatives to GLSurfaceView (using SurfaceView to get an EGL surface, native activity, not sure if there are others?)
+- especially implement the alternatives to GLSurfaceView (using SurfaceView to get an EGL surface, native activity, not sure if there are others?) which would allow us to support a few more 99%-native applications with relative ease

+- explore switching to ART in the interest of supporting 64bit architectures

+- explore using apparmor to enforce the security policies that google helpfully forces apps to comply with (and our own security policies, like no internet access for apps which really shouldn't need it and are not scummy enough to refuse to launch without it)